Internship

 One of the biggest challenges during my internship was adjusting to the technology and computer-based tasks, as I’ve never been very tech-savvy.
 Learning to use new programs, such as the FIJI application for cropping and analyzing histological images, was initially frustrating.
 At one point, I cropped too much of the bone while thresholding the ACL area, which skewed the results and added to my frustration.
 However, my supervisor helped me understand how the ACL blends into the bone and showed me techniques to better distinguish the tendon from the bone in that transition area.
 With practice and guidance, I adapted and became more confident in using the software and refining my analysis skills

 Another challenge I faced during my internship was interpreting research papers and protocols, which were initially overwhelming due to their dense, technical language.
-I was asked by my supervisor to research and find papers, methods, and other works to find factors that determine what populations are more prone to arthrofibrosis after and ACL surgery.
+I was asked by my supervisor to research and find papers, methods, and other works to find factors that determine what populations are more prone to arthrofibrosis after an ACL surgery.
 As I researched I realized the detailed terminology and scientific concepts left me confused and overwhelmed.
 To overcome this, I actively sought clarification by asking my supervisor questions and did my own deep dive into medical terms that I was confused with.
 I also discussed the material with team members to help me strengthen my understanding.
 Additionally, I spent time reviewing the papers repeatedly and breaking them down into smaller, more manageable sections.
 Over time, this process helped me build confidence and proficiency in understanding complex topics, allowing me to contribute more effectively to the research.